To schedule a checkup, call your clinic. For clinic phone numbers, use our clinic finder.

 show signs of anxiety around strangers or if a parent leaves

 be upset if a toy is taken away or lost.

-Give your baby breast milk or formula until her first birthday.
+Give your baby breast milk or formula until his first birthday.

 You may introduce solid baby foods: cereal, fruits, vegetables and meats.
 Avoid added sugar and salt.

 Avoid egg whites, chocolate, shellfish, honey and nut butters.
 Your baby may have a severe reaction to any of these foods.

 You may need to give your baby a fluoride supplement if you have well water or a water softener.